Xenonsmurf/FFxi-Navmesh-Builder/README.md

 ### Built With

-This section should list any major frameworks that you built your project using.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
 * [Visual studios professional](https://visualstudio.microsoft.com/vs/professional/)
 * [.net5](https://dotnet.microsoft.com/download/dotnet/5.0)

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+1. Run Ffxi_Navmesh_Builder.exe as Admin.
+2. Make sure your ffxi installation is correctly set, you can do this on the “dat” tab and click “set ffxi installation Path" and editing the textbox.

 ### Requirements

-You will need to install .net5 to be able to use this application. please download .net5 from (https://dotnet.microsoft.com/download/dotnet/5.0)
+1. You will need to install .net5 to be able to use this application. please download .net5 from (https://dotnet.microsoft.com/download/dotnet/5.0)

+2. FFXI Installed.

 ### Installation

 1. Download or Clone the repo.